-Israel destroys terror infrastructure in Gaza's 'Towers Neighborhood' | International
+Israel destroys terror infrastructure in Gaza's 'towers neighborhood' | International

-Israeli soldiers completed operations in northern Gaza's "Towers Neighborhood," destroying a chemical laboratory for weapons production, tunnel shafts and anti-tank firing positions, the Israel Defense Forces said on Friday.
+Israeli soldiers completed operations in northern Gaza's "Towers Neighbourhood," destroying a chemical laboratory for weapons production, tunnel shafts and anti-tank firing positions, the Israel Defence Forces said on Friday.

 - Country: